Below are the frequently asked questions for Chinese pathway, including:

 What is the refund policy?

 If you cancel your class four weeks before school starts, all tuition and material fee will be refunded to you.
-If you cancel your class after that, 10% tuition and material fee of the first semester will be deducted.
+If you cancel your class after that, 10% tuition and material fee will be deducted.

-No refund will be processed after the class starts.
+No refund will be processed one week before the class starts.

 Registration fee is not refundable.